NourWaell/the-wild-oasis/README.md

 **Future Features:**

 1. **Booking Management:**

    - Users can create, edit, and manage bookings with detailed information, including start and end dates, number of guests, selected cabin, and special requests.

 2. **Guest Management:**

    - The system allows for the management of guest information, enabling administrators to keep a record of guests' details and preferences.

+3. **Responsive Design:**

+- Making the app design responsive for more devices as it is only works on big screens (i.e: Laptop screen).

 ## Demo

 ### Use these credentials to access the app

-- Email: test@test.com
+- Email: <test@test.com>
 - Password: password1

 <https://the-wild-oasis-hotels.vercel.app>

 ## Acknowledgements

-- This is a demonestration of the last project of Jonas Schmedtmann's React course on Udemy.
+- This is a demonstration of the last project of Jonas Schmedtmann's React course on Udemy.